xsollwa/remote-assist-hand/JOURNAL.md

 - We chose the mechanical parts such as the stepper and servo motors to drive the arm based on power requirements.
 We also chose our microcontroller allowing for Wi-Fi connectivity using an Arduino model for familiarity.
 Added these components to the Material and Budget file listing their prices and linking to possible vendors.

+### June 4, 2025 - 1 hours

+**What we did:**
+- We began sketching out the CAD design on paper, dimensioning out the arms and making sure our servos can support the torque provided by the weight of the arm.
+This should allow for easier CADing in the future and smooth operation of the arm.